 In addition to brushing, it is a good idea to soak your retainer and aligners in cleaning solution frequently.
 You can do this while you eat dinner in order to multitask and minimize the amount of time you spend without your aligners in!
 There are many different cleansing solutions that will work for your appliances.
 Ask your orthodontist to recommend some of their favorites!

 For an at-home quick fix, you can mix vinegar with baking soda to get rid of the bacteria from your aligners.
-When our patients at Newpark Orthodontics get Invisalign in Alpharetta, we like to demo how to clean the clear trays, so you don’t miss a spot.
-Don’t hesitate to ask your orthodontist, too!
+When our patients at Newpark Orthodontics get Invisalign in Johns Creek, we like to demo how to clean the clear trays, so you don’t miss a spot.
+Don’t hesitate to ask your orthodontist in Alpharetta, too!

 Don’t Forget Your Teeth!